-The Rear-View Camera has an option to turn the camera on or off in reverse mode.
-Refer to "Camera" in the Main Menu section for further information.
+The operator may turn the Rear-View Camera on or off in reverse mode, as well as install multiple cameras on the machine.
+Refer to "Rear-View Camera" in the Main Menu section for further information.

 All-Wheel Steer (AWS)